-In WNC, RBA is being used by hospitals, health departments, and their local and regional partners in community health to improve population health and wellbeing, as well as program performance.
+In WNC, RBA is being used by hospitals, health departments, nonprofits, funders, and other local and regional partners in community health to improve population health and wellbeing, as well as program performance.
 Agencies, organizations, and individuals across WNC are using RBA to operationalize a collective impact approach to make data-driven decisions, engage in ongoing improvement efforts, and talk about how their work contributes to the health and wellbeing of the communities they serve.

 “Getting to Results” is WNC Health Network’s popular, basic RBA training.
-Since 2014, we have trained more than 825 individuals from more than 125 organizations including hospitals, health departments, non-profit organizations, local coalitions, funders, and others.
+Since 2014, we have trained more than 847 individuals from more than 133 organizations including hospitals, health departments, non-profit organizations, local coalitions, funders, and others.

-This 4 hour workshop allows participants to:
+This 4-hour workshop allows participants to:

-Identify 3 types of performance measures
+- Identify 3 types of performance measures

-Practice identifying performance measures for their own program, initiative, or agency
+- Practice identifying performance measures for their own program, initiative, or agency

-Identify “headline measures” and discuss their value
+- Identify “headline measures” and discuss their value

-Plan how to use performance measures to improve program, initiative, or agency performance
+- Plan how to use performance measures to improve program, initiative, or agency performance

-Communicate how performance measures contribute to population well-being (i.e. how their work contributes to overall community health improvement)
+- Communicate how performance measures contribute to population well-being (i.e. how their work contributes to overall community health improvement)

 WHO SHOULD ATTEND “GETTING TO RESULTS”?

-Non-profit organizations, coalitions, government agencies, public health students, and others who have an interest in identifying performance measures for programs, initiatives, and/or agencies.
+- Non-profit organizations, coalitions, government agencies, public health students, and others who have an interest in identifying performance measures for programs, initiatives, and/or agencies.

-Funders who are interested in building the capacity of their grantees, staff and board to use data to inform decisions, demonstrate the impact of what they do, improve the way they monitor and evaluate programs, and build programs that incorporate continuous improvement
+- Funders who are interested in building the capacity of their grantees, staff, and board to use data to inform decisions, demonstrate the impact of what they do, improve the way they monitor and evaluate programs, and build programs that incorporate continuous improvement

-Community Health Improvement Plan (CHIP) leads and/ or public health agency representatives seeking to fulfill Benchmark 3 – Data Use Capacity towards health department accreditation in addition to improving their approach to monitoring and improving program performance.
+- Community Health Improvement Plan (CHIP) leads and/ or public health agency representatives seeking to fulfill Benchmark 3 – Data Use Capacity towards health department accreditation in addition to improving their approach to monitoring and improving program performance.

-Hospital representatives who write CHNA summary and/ or subsequent Hospital Implementation Strategy, coordinate employee wellness programming, and work with community wellness coalitions and grantees.
+- Hospital representatives who write CHNA summary and/ or subsequent Hospital Implementation Strategy, coordinate employee wellness programming, and work with community wellness coalitions and grantees.

 HOW WILL I BE BETTER OFF FOR PARTICIPATING IN “GETTING TO RESULTS?”

-The vast majority (91.43%) of people who have attended our trainings say RBA is an improvement over their usual way of monitoring and improving performance.
+The vast majority (95%) of people who have attended our trainings say RBA is an improvement over their usual way of monitoring and improving performance.
 Training participants say:

-“This process provides such as strong foundation to improve local results while aligning collectively across the region.”
+- “This process provides such as strong foundation to improve local results while aligning collectively across the region.”

-“[RBA is] a relevant way of defining metrics that clearly tells our story.”
+- “[RBA is] a relevant way of defining metrics that clearly tells our story.”

-“I feel prepared to design an impactful program initiative.”
+- “I feel prepared to design an impactful program initiative.”

 - “The 3 questions help us avoid getting data just to be getting data — and help us get data that answers questions about whether we are doing enough of the “right” thing.”